Milwaukie Bay Park Project

 Milwaukie Bay Park is a scenic park property near downtown Milwaukie along the Willamette River.
 It is located just off McLoughlin Boulevard between Kellogg Creek to the south and Johnson Creek to the north.
 In addition to the river, the creeks, and a burgeoning downtown, there are several local parks and natural areas nearby and significant local and regional transportation connections such as the Trolley Trail, bike and pedestrian routes, MAX light rail, TriMet bus transit, and Oregon 99E.

-Developing the design for the park site is a joint effort between the City of Milwaukie and the North Clackamas Parks and Recreation District.
-The final planned improvements, which will create new amenities and recreational opportunities, were revised and updated following a robust public engagement process — with anticipated construction in 2023.
+Developing the design for the park site is a joint effort between City of Milwaukie and North Clackamas Parks and Recreation District.
+The final planned improvements will create new amenities and recreational opportunities for all District residents.

-While the full park property is over seven acres, the Milwaukie Bay Park design process focused specifically on the approximately 3.6-acre grassy area between McLoughlin/OR99E and the riverside path in the park.
-Planned park improvements include a children’s play area, gathering/event area, interactive water feature, new pathways and Trolley Trail connection, restrooms, views, public art and interpretive elements, redwood tree preservation and geese mitigation.
+While the full park property is over seven acres, the Milwaukie Bay Park design process focuses specifically on the approximately 3.6-acre grassy area between McLoughlin/OR99E and the riverside path in the park.
+Planned park improvements include a children’s play area, gathering and event area, interactive water feature, new pathways and Trolley Trail connection, restrooms, public art and interpretive elements, redwood tree preservation and geese mitigation.

 BUILDING ON PAST WORK AND ENHANCEMENTS